 - Offline file viewing capabilities.

-An ECM system provide more sophisticated and advanced functionalities that almost all medium to big enterprises are in urgent need of.
+An ECM system provides more sophisticated and advanced functionalities that almost all medium to big enterprises are in urgent need of.
 Some of which are

-- Version control: One of the most important features in enterprise content management (ECM) is version control where users are always working on the latest version of the file, having the ability to see the list of versions, and revert back to previous version when needed
+- Version control: One of the most important features in enterprise content management is version control where users are always working on the latest version of the file, having the ability to see the list of versions and revert back to the previous version when needed

-- Search & retrieval: Enterprise content management (ECM system) should allow users to easily locate documents based on metadata or FTS.
-Additionally the ECM system should provide advanced search mechanism.
+- Search & retrieval: The system should allow users to easily locate documents based on metadata or FTS.
+Additionally, the system should provide an advanced search mechanism.

 - Records Management: Helps control the creation, declaration, classification, retention, and destruction of content and business records, resulting in improved compliance, minimized litigation risk, and lower storage costs

-- Advanced Collaboration: A good Enterprise content management system (ECM system) will give the ability to employees to easily collaborate on business documents in real time in addition to provide annotations, stamps, redlines, digital signatures, and content redaction.
+- Advanced Collaboration: A good system will give the ability to employees to easily collaborate on business documents in real-time in addition to providing annotations, stamps, redlines, digital signatures, and content redaction.

-- Advanced Security: An enterprise content management system provides role based security to specify who can see what.
+- Advanced Security: Provides role-based security to specify who can see what.

 - Document audit trail where each action on the document is logged.

 - Complete content lifecycle management.
-An ECM system support the full lifecycle of content from creation to disposition.
+The system supports the full lifecycle of content from creation to disposition.

-- Business Process Management: Most enterprise content management systems give users the ability to start automating vital processes with an ultimate goal of improving accountability, productivity, and efficiency.
+- Business Process Management: The ability to start automating vital processes with the ultimate goal of improving accountability, productivity, and efficiency.

-- Business intelligence: Though not all enterprise content management (ECM) systems provide integration with major BI tools, if available it will allow to make use of the important data and faster decision making.
+- Business intelligence: Though not all systems provide integration with major BI tools, if available it will allow making use of the important data and faster decision making.

-Check out this article for more information about Enterprise content management ECM benefits
+Check out this article for more information about ECM benefits

-- Two ways integration: When adding a document into the EFSS solution, automatically the document will be imported into the ECM system.
+- Two ways integration: When adding a document to the solution, automatically the document will be imported into the system.

-Enterprise file sharing and Sync (EFSS solution) gave us the ability to access content using any device wherever we are in need to and share this content with anyone in a very simple way but that created other problems for organizations.
+Enterprise file sharing and Sync gave us the ability to access content using any device wherever we are in need and share this content with anyone in a very simple way but that created other problems for organizations.

 The most important factors to consider before choosing between an EFSS solution & an ECM system

-- Security: In an organization, controlling the content access is extremely important in order to minimize the risk of data breach and information falling in the wrong hands.
-Enterprise content management (ECM) systems are well equipped with a robust and complete security model to control who can see what or who can do operations on the document level in addition to a complete audit trail.
+- Security: In an organization, controlling content access is extremely important in order to minimize the risk of data breaches and information falling in the wrong hands.
+ECM systems are well equipped with a robust and complete security model to control who can see what or who can do operations on the document level in addition to a complete audit trail.

-- Governance: Compliance requirements for certain types of documents is mandatory and failing to adhere to different regulatory regulations can cost your organization fines and in some cases legal actions.
-A good ECM system will help your organization reduce the risk of non-compliance to different regulatory requirements such as HIPPA, GDPR by automating records retention.
+- Governance: Compliance requirements for certain types of documents are mandatory and failure to adhere to different regulatory regulations can cost your organization fines and in some cases legal actions.
+A good ECM system will help your organization reduce the risk of non-compliance to different regulatory requirements such as HIPPA, and GDPR by automating records retention.